ClusterlessHQ/clusterless-aws-examples/python-batch/README.md

 This is a trivial example in Python that copies a file from one location to another.

+Use this example as a basis to create your own custom python applications.

 ## Setup

 To generate the project file: